 Ahead of the curve in highly specialized proceedings.

 - First-ever PTAB dismissal on sovereign immunity grounds: We successfully asserted a sovereign immunity defense on behalf of our client, the University of Florida Research Foundation (UFRF), persuading the PTAB to dismiss three IPRs.
 In an issue of first impression, the PTAB found that UFRF is an arm of the state of Florida entitled to sovereign immunity and therefore cannot be subject to IPRs involuntarily.
-While state universities had previously had patents challenged before the PTAB, no party had ever asserted that sovereign immunity renders a state entity immune to those challenges.
+State universities had previously had patents challenged before the PTAB, and none had ever argued that sovereign immunity rendered them immune to those challenges.
 (IPR2016-01274, IPR2016-01275, IPR2016-01276)

-- First-ever PTAB grant of attorneys’ fees: The PTAB granted a motion for attorneys’ fees filed by our client RPX Corporation, a leading provider of patent risk solutions, in three IPR proceedings in which RPX challenged patents owned and asserted by a non-practicing entity.
-This unprecedented attorneys’ fees award followed the rare granting of a motion for sanctions, which the Board held was appropriate in this case because the NPE violated a protective order in its handling of RPX’s confidential information.
-In addition to attorneys’ fees, the Board also granted RPX’s request for other types of sanctions.
+- First-ever PTAB grant of attorneys’ fees: The PTAB granted a motion for attorneys’ fees filed by our client, RPX Corp., a leading provider of patent risk solutions, in three inter partes review (IPR) proceedings in which RPX challenged patents owned and asserted by a non practicing entity (NPE).
+This unprecedented attorneys’ fees award followed the Board’s granting of RPX’s motion for sanctions against the NPE.
+The Board held that sanctions, rarely granted, were appropriate in this case since the NPE violated a protective order in its handling of RPX’s confidential information.
 (IPR2015-01750, IPR2015-01751, IPR2015-01752)

-- First-ever PTAB win on secondary considerations: Our client Saint-Gobain S.A. won confirmation of all claims in its patent, marking a rare instance (less than 15% chance) of a patent surviving an AIA review unscathed.
-In finding the claims nonobvious, the PTAB relied upon the evidentiary record Saint-Gobain was able to develop demonstrating commercial success of the invention.
+- First-ever PTAB win on secondary considerations: Our client, Saint-Gobain, won confirmation of all claims in its patent, marking a rare (less than 15% chance) instance of a patent surviving an AIA review unscathed.
+In finding the claims nonobvious, the PTAB relied upon the evidentiary record Saint Gobain was able to develop demonstrating commercial success of the invention.
 (IPR2014-00309)